The Emperor’s New Clothes

 (One cannot appeal the emperor’s nakedness because dressing is a technical procedure.)

 Officials admit under oath: “We knew the permit had expired.
-We bypassed the law through discretion.”
+We set the law aside through discretion.”

 This website is that child.
-The documents are that shout.
+The documents are that cry.